hfcorriez/ros.js/README.md

 ## About

-ros.js is a redis like storage for javascript, it support both client and server(nodejs), it implements redis api for use as redis like storage
+ros.js is a redis like storage for javascript, it support both client and server(nodejs), it implements redis api.
+You can use it as memory storage simple and quickly both in client and server.

 [![Build Status](https://secure.travis-ci.org/hfcorriez/ros.js.png)](http://travis-ci.org/hfcorriez/ros.js)